 Apple’s mobile payment service is available at millions of stores worldwide.
 This puts small businesses with contactless payment readers at an advantage with tech-savvy consumers.
 You can make life even easier by setting up the app on your own device.
 This will make completing everyday purchases for your business more secure and streamlined.

 How to set up your POS to accept payments

 Your business can accept Apple Pay as payment after you set up a contactless payment-capable point-of-sale terminal with Apple Pay enabled.

 - Contact your payment provider to set up a contactless payment point-of-sale terminal in your store.
 If you have a non-supported point-of-sale terminal, see if you are eligible for a free terminal upgrade.
 If you have a contactless payment point-of-sale terminal in your store, move to the next step.

 - Ask the payment provider to enable the terminal to accept Apple Pay.

 - Display the Apple Pay symbol on your point-of-sale terminal.
-This tells customers that your store accepts Apple Pay.

-How to Setup Apple Pay to Make Payments
+How to set up Apple Pay to make payments

 - Supported iPhone, iPad, Apple Watch or Mac (See the Apple website for a list of supported devices)